Page 9 of 9

 IT'S JUST THE TIP OF THE ICEBERG

 Approximately ten percent (10%) of all cancers are hereditary.
-Many more are familial and we have most likely only touched the tip of the iceberg in respect to hereditary and familial cancers.
+It is estimated many more are familial and 35% of all colorectal cancer is hereditary and/or familial.
+These patients need to be identified and receive more extensive cancer screenings.
+FIT testing (testing for blood in the stool) is not effective for them.
+We have most likely only touched the tip of the iceberg in respect to hereditary and familial cancers.

 The field of genetics is pioneering and modern medical technology changes daily.
 What we do know, today, is with early detection and a good screening management program, coupled with prophylactic treatment, many affected by genetic defects, resulting in a high predisposition to cancer, can be saved as a number of the cancers are preventable and treatable before becoming life threatening.

 Li Fraumeini Syndrome - Breast cancer before the age of 50, soft tissue sarcoma, osteosarcoma, brain tumors, lung cancer, adrenal gland cancer, leukemia and other cancers.
 Genetic defect in the TP-53 gene

 Hereditary Breast and Ovarian Cancer Syndrome - HBOC High lifetime risk of breast cancer and of ovarian cancers.
 Prostate cancer in men.

 Cowden Syndrome - Also known as PTEN, Creates a 10% risk to thyroid and a higher than average risk to breast and uterine cancers.
 It hasn't been extensively studied...